10 Reasons for Quitting Meth [List]

 Here’s another benefit of quitting meth.
 You may think those short-term highs are incredible, but you’re courting some severe and scary problems in the future.
 People who use meth long term may exhibit symptoms that include significant anxiety, confusion, insomnia, mood disturbances, and violent behavior.

 That’s not all.
 You can also display several psychological disturbances such as paranoia, visual and auditory hallucinations, and delusions, such as insects’ sensation creeping under your skin.
-Psychotic symptoms can sometimes last for months or years after a person quits using meth.
-Stress triggers spontaneous recurrences of meth psychosis in people who use the drug and have experienced such psychotic events.
+Unfortunately, these psychotic symptoms could last even after quitting.
+Previous meth users have acknowledged that they have experienced these side effects even months after they stopped using.
+These can be caused by stress and other factors.

 3. Meth Changes Your Brain

 It’s safe to assume that a drug that makes you feel great and then becomes scary is doing quite a number on your brain.
-Meth produces significant changes in the brain.
-Neuroimaging studies have shown differences in the dopamine systems associated with reduced motor speed and impaired verbal learning.
-Other studies on chronic meth users have revealed severe structural and functional changes in areas of the brain that are associated with emotion and memory.
+Changes do occur in the brain when meth is involved because over continual use neuroimaging studies have shown how cognitive, structural, and functioning of the brain have been changed or damaged.
+The areas of the brain that are associated with emotion, memory, verbal learning, and motor speed are reduced and impaired in chronic meth users.
 Researchers say those changes may account for the emotional and cognitive problems observed in long-term meth users.

 According to the National Institute of Drug Abuse (NIDA), research in primate models has found that meth alters brain structures involved in decision-making and impairs the ability to suppress useless or counterproductive habitual behaviors.
-Researchers speculate that these changes in brain structure and function could explain why meth addiction is hard to treat and why a relapse early in treatment is so high.
+Researchers have hypothesized that these changes could be the explanation as to why meth addiction is so difficult to cure and treat.
+The brain function and structure are affected in this way also explains why relapse happens quicker than other drugs.

 NIDA reports on another study that shows recovery in some brain regions after at least 14 months of not using meth.
 Recovering meth users showed improved performance on motor and verbal memory tests.
 However, the news is not all good: function in other brain regions did not return even after 14 months of abstinence.
 For researchers, this indicates that some meth-induced changes can last a very long time.
-According to another study, former long-term meth users showed a higher incidence of Parkinson’s disease.
+According to another study, people who previously used meth for a long period of time had more of a chance to develop Parkinson’s disease.
 This should underline the health benefits of quitting meth sooner rather than later.

 4. You’ll Be Vulnerable To Infections